obuyajr/Rent-management-system/README.md

 Installation:

-Download the source code from the GitHub repository.
+Clone the repository from github

 Install the JDK if it is not already installed on your system.

-Install MySQL or any other relational database management system.
+Install MySQL or any other relational database management system.(WAMPP/XAMPP)

 Create a new database named 'rent_management_system' in your MySQL server.